yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 <!--- TODO: Add a gif showing the progress of the logs --->

 Let's go see the progress of our experiment.
-Click on the projects toolbar button on the left and choose the <some project> project.
+Click on the projects toolbar button on the left and choose the `tutorials` project.
 You should see the new experiment's progress.